amirasamy95/MAC-ErrorReads/README.md

 We also used QUAST (https://github.com/ablab/quast), the assembly evaluation tool, to evaluate the assembly results.

-We are finally using Lighter (https://github.com/mourisl/Lighter), a KMER-based error correction method for genome sequencing data.
+We are finally using Lighter (https://github.com/mourisl/Lighter), a KMER-based error correction method for genome sequencing data.We are using Lighter to correct the error reads.